-GPS III (Global Positioning System III)is a military communication satellite designed and being manufactured by Lockheed Martin Space Systems (LMSS) for the United States Air Force (USAF).
+GPS III (Global Positioning System III) is a military communication satellite designed and being manufactured by Lockheed Martin Space Systems (LMSS) for the United States Air Force (USAF).
 It will supersede the existing GPS constellations used by military and civilian customers worldwide.
-The spacecraft is scheduled for launch atop either the Atlas V (401) or Delta-4M+ (4.2) vehicle in May 2014.
+The spacecraft is scheduled for launch atop either the Atlas V (401) or Delta-4M+ (4.2) vehicle in 2015.

 The satellite will provide modern anti-jam potentialities, superior system security, accuracy, reliability and meliorated position, navigation and timing (PNT) services.
 The integration of an international civil signal (L1C) will allow the spacecraft to be interoperable with global navigation satellite systems.

 LMSS was awarded a $21.5m contract by the USAF in January 2012 to execute launch and checkout capability (LCC) for all GPS III satellites.
 The first satellite is expected to be delivered in mid-2014.

 The 40,000 square feet GPS III processing facility (GPF) was officially inaugurated by LMSS in February 2012 to develop and examine GPS III satellites.

 Orders and deliveries to the United States Air Force (USAF)

 LMSS was contracted by the USAF in May 2008 to design and construct two GPS III spacecraft with an option for ten additional spacecraft.
 An additional contract worth $238m was awarded by the USAF in January 2012 to build the third and fourth GPS III spacecraft.
 LMSS is planning to build up to 32 GPS III space vehicles.